Cause of death

 Yugoslavia

-A union of South Slavs that held together under one strongman and tore itself apart in war once he was gone.
+A union of South Slavs that held together under Tito, then tore itself apart in the wars of 1991–1992 once he was gone — ended by ethnic cleansing and the Srebrenica genocide.

 1918 CE